CyberArchitect777/hackathon2-hackattack-game-project/README.md

 Once the time had come to start the hackathon, a project board was set up using GitHub Projects and initially populated with tasks.
 As the project progressed, these items were moved from "Todo" to "In Progress" and then to "Completed".

+Attempts were made to ensure the site met accessibility standards were possible, although the very nature of whack-a-mole does place limits on what can be done.
+All images have alternatve textual information.
+The code is well commented throughout and all site images are of a reasonable size for display given the way they are used.
+A semantic HTML structure was used to implement the site.

 ## Testing

+A wide variety of testing was carried out on the website after it was completed.
+These include the following:-

+- Page responsiveness was tested at mobile, tablet, laptop and desktop sizes
+- All site links work as expected
+- The game logic was tested and seems to be free of bugs.
+This was extended to include the behaviour of the application beyond just the game and into the site features.
+- All images load as expected.
+- Every HTML and CSS page on the site was checked with the W3C validator.
+All pages are error free and have no warnings.
+The JavaScript code was also checked with JSHint and all errors eliminated.

 ## Team